guvense/lara/README.md

   simpleDateFormat: "2006-01-02"
   myDateFormat : "2006-02-01"
 ```
-Then you can generate current date with the script
+Then you can generate dates with the scripts
 `${date::now::simpleDateFormat}`
 `${date::random::simpleDateFormat}`
 The last parameter is the keyword that you added to config file.
 You can define multiple different date formats to config file with different keywords.
 You are not allowed to define the format in the mock specification.
 Check examples for more info.